azurecrystalz/azurecrystalz.github.io/source/_posts/composed-moment.md

 {% bubble Kohaku %}
 Good that you did.
 We’re underage, so it wouldn’t be too good for us to be walking around so late anyway.

-Now that going to school is starting to be something I’m actually thinking about, I probably won’t have to stick with Rinne-han on his nights off anymore.
+Now that I'm actually thinking about going to school, I probably won’t have to stick with Rinne-han on his nights off anymore.

 Well, it’s too late in the day to want to think that far ahead, though.
 {% endbubble %}